scikit-learn/sklearn-pypi-package/README.md

 # Goal

-This repo implements the brownout for deprecating the `sklearn` package on PyPI.
+This repo implements the brownout strategy for deprecating the `sklearn` package on PyPI.

 # How to fix the error for the main use cases